-In neuroimaging, BMC is used in the analysis of functional integration [33].
+In neuroimaging, BMC is used in the analysis of functional integration [Penny et al., 2004].
 This allows inferences to be made about effective connectivity and how that connectivity changes as a function of perceptual or cognitive set.
-In analyses of functional specialisation BMC has been used to select the optimal order of autoregressive noise models [32].
+In analyses of functional specialisation, BMC has been used to select the optimal order of autoregressive noise models [Penny et al., 2003].

 Model comparison can be implemented using classical or Bayesian inference.
-In classical inference, however, one is restricted to comparing nested models [18].
+In classical inference, however, one is restricted to comparing nested models [Gelman et al., 1995].
 Whilst this is sufficient for ANOVA, it is suboptimal in other domains.
 In this paper we show that a non-nested approach is optimal for the comparison of hemodynamic basis sets.